How To Sell Yourself on a CV

 It is also vital to make sure that all of the information on your CV is correct and up to date.
 You will struggle to sell yourself if you are questioned in an interview about the contents of your CV and you then realise there is an inaccuracy that you can’t explain.

 You should also double check that all of your contact information is correct before you submit your CV.
 Should the recruiter wish to invite you to an interview, they will need an accurate mobile number and email address on file.
-Making an error on something as simple as your own personal details won’t make the best first impression.
+Making an error on something as simple as your own personal details won’t make the best first impression and might result in the hiring manager not being able to reach you.

 We would also advise that you steer clear of company specific jargon; using terminology that anyone can understand is advisable.

-Information that you don’t need to disclose on your CV is your marital status, a photograph, your nationality and links to your personal social media channels - this information is not required as it could unnecessarily influence a recruiters opinion of you.
+Information that you don’t need to disclose on your CV is your marital status, a photograph, your nationality and links to your personal social media channels - this information is not required as it could unnecessarily influence a recruiters opinion of you and result in unconscious bias.

 When tailoring your CV, you are essentially pointing out to the employer exactly why you fit their role perfectly.
 Recruiters won’t have the time to read between the lines and figure out why you are the ideal candidate, so spelling it out to them is advised.